xaiibz/NewsAI3/README.md

 ### Additional Feature
 -**AI Agent for News**: Provides an AI Agent with access to tools to gather news articles based on user request.

+### Simply do the following:
+streamlit run NewsAI.py

+All API Keys are provided.
+Requirements.txt has the list of dependencies.
+NewsAI.py is the main file.

+Thankyou.